-With more than 60 majors available, Scripps offers a world of opportunities to explore and the academic breadth of experience found at major universities.
+With 50 majors available, Scripps offers a world of opportunities to explore and the academic breadth of experience found at major universities.
 The most popular majors are: art, biology, economics, English, French studies, mathematics, politics and international relations, and psychology.
 Twenty-one percent of Scripps students choose a double or dual major.

 Don’t see a major that’s an exact fit for you?
 Scripps students are free to design their own by coordinating with professors in the subject areas they are interested in.
 The faculty are always willing to help you reach your academic goals.

 The hallmark of a Scripps education, the Core Curriculum in Interdisciplinary Humanities is a sequence of three courses exposing students to some of the major concepts and dialogues shaping modern intellectual thought, and challenging them to investigate and debate those issues by drawing from multiple perspectives.
 Core advances the research and analytical-thinking skills you will use during your studies at Scripps and long after graduation.

 If you’re trying to imagine the rigorous pursuit of science in a liberal arts setting, look no further than Scripps.
 Thanks to its collaboration with Claremont McKenna and Pitzer Colleges, Scripps has crafted an unparalleled scientific opportunities through the W.M.
 Keck Science Department.
 The department shares funding, faculty, and resources to provide a state of the art science education you won’t find anywhere else.

 Study Abroad and Global Education (SAGE)

 Study Abroad and Global Education (SAGE) is a unique academic opportunity for Scripps College students to extend the critical inquiries begun on campus to a semester of learning in one of 44 countries.
 Studying and living in a new environment helps to develop the global competence and innovative leadership required of today’s college graduates in our increasingly interdependent world.